 Dad makes the Funny Paper

-The Memphis newspaper even had a cartoon about dad.
+The Philadelphia Daily News even had a cartoon about dad.
 It showed a man trying to collect his social security check.
 The lady at the social security window was telling him that he was not eligible for social security because “when you average your age with the age of your kidney and the age of your heart your only 28 years old!”
 We were all thrilled Dad was going to be okay.

 On August 1, 1994, my dad died.
 His kidney and heart were working fine.